Updated: April 10, 2021

 Here I am at Hinton-Alderson Airport, Pence Springs, West Virginia, several years ago, with a 1941 Taylorcraft in which I was giving the owner instruction at that time.
 Some of these older airplanes, as well as many new ones, are in the "light sport category," and under some circustances can be flown with less training, and without FAA medical certification.

 Here I am with Jackson Croy shortly after his first solo flights.
 Jackson began flying June 1, and soled July 21, 2020.
 This picture was August 24, after a flight to Bluefield.
 A few days later he left for college in Lakeland, Florida, and is continuing his flight training there.
+He is now a licensed pilot.
 He is a very motivated young man with strong Christian character.
 Jackson is also an inspiration to other young people, and I am confident he will see his aviation dreams come true.
 God's blessing, Jackson.

 Dr. Justin Douglas soloed September 11, 2020 in this Cessna 172, at Greenbrier Valley Airport, Lewisburg, West Virginia.
 After gaining a few hours of local solo experience, we work on "dual cross-country" flights, then the trainee usually does three or four solo cross-countries.
 For initial train ing purposes, a cross-country flight is a flight with a landing at least 50 nautical miles from the departure point.
 Each succesive cross-coutry solo is a little longer than the previous one as students fine-tune their navigation skills.